Note

 </appSettings>

-Or set the environment variables in the Configuration > Application Settings page in the Azure portal.
+Or set the environment variable on the App settings tab of the Settings > Environment variables page in the Azure portal.

-Next, determine if the data source should be available to one application or to all applications running on the Tomcat servlet.
+Next, determine whether the data source should be available to one application or to all applications running on the Tomcat servlet.

 Application-level data sources